 The nowCOAST map viewer displays animated observations for the past four hours and forecasts for the next seven days.
 The map incorporates data from NOAA's National Ocean Service; National Weather Service; and National Environmental Satellite, Data, and Information Service.
-Data includes watches, warnings, and advisories for hazardous marine weather conditions, even far offshore.
-It also provides near-real-time lightning strike density data for both land and overwater areas, and hydrologic conditions and predictions from ocean forecast models.
+Data includes watches, warnings, and advisories for hazardous weather and marine weather conditions such as special marine warnings and gale warnings — even far offshore.
+It also provides near-real-time weather radar data, weather satellite imagery, and lightning strike density data for both land and overwater areas, sea surface temperature analyses, and predictions from NOAA’s ocean forecast models.
+Advanced users may also ingest maps of NOAA data and predictions directly into third-party applications using nowCOAST web map services.

 NowCOAST is an ArcGIS-based web mapping application developed by NOAA's Coast Survey Development Laboratory and hosted in NOAA's Integrated Dissemination Program Infrastructure operated by the National Weather Service's National Centers for Environmental Prediction.